 The Single Responsibility Principle states that a software module should have a single responsibility, i.e., it should have one and only one reason to change.

-By having a single responsibility, a class becomes more cohesive and easier to maintain.
+Having a single responsibility makes a class more cohesive and easier to maintain.
 It also makes the application more flexible, as changes to one responsibility do not impact other responsibilities.

-For example, a class responsible for representing data should only have the responsibility of holding the data.
-It should not be responsible for saving the data to a database or performing any other unrelated tasks.
+For example, a class responsible for representing data should only be responsible for holding the data.
+It should not be responsible for saving the data to a database or performing unrelated tasks.

-By separating these responsibilities into separate classes, the application becomes more maintainable and easier to extend.
+Separating these responsibilities into separate classes makes the application more maintainable and straightforward.

 C# Single Responsibility Principle example